Orbital symmetry of charge density wave order in La1.875Ba0.125CuO4 and YBa2Cu3O6.67

-The observation of dominant $s'$ symmetry CDW order in LBCO should be contrasted with existing evidence for predominantly $d$ symmetry CDW in Bi-2212 and Na-CCOC.\cite{Fujita14} If we assume both STM and RSXS have similar sensitivity to the CDW symmetry, our measurements highlight CDW orbital symmetry as an additional property of CDW order distinguishing the La-based cuprates from other cuprate families.
+The observation of dominant $s'$ symmetry CDW order in LBCO should be contrasted with existing evidence for dominant $d$ symmetry CDW in Bi-2212 and Na-CCOC,\cite{Fujita14} and YBCO.\cite{Comin14c} If we assume both STM and RSXS have similar sensitivity to the CDW orbital symmetry, our measurements highlight CDW orbital symmetry as an additional property of CDW order distinguishing the La-based cuprates from other cuprate families.
 This difference may be related to the spin ordering properties of these different families - only in the La-based cuprates does static SDW order develop with an incommensurability that is clearly related to the CDW order ($\delta_\text{charge} = 2\delta_\text{spin}$).\cite{Tranquada95, Hucker11}.
-The related $\delta_\text{charge}$ and $\delta_\text{spin}$ in La-based cuprates is generally associated with a correlation between the local charge and the local anti-ferromagnetic (AF) ordering.\cite{Tranquada95} For example, in a valence bond-solid description of stripes, bond-order (CDW) and SDW order can be related, as shown in Fig.~\ref{fig:ScatGeom_Models}b, wherein bonds are correlated with the local AF order and sufficiently weak bonds connect ferromagnetically aligned spins.\cite{Sachdev03}
+The related $\delta_\text{charge}$ and $\delta_\text{spin}$ in La-based cuprates is generally associated with a correlation between the local charge and the local anti-ferromagnetic (AF) ordering.\cite{Tranquada95} For example, in a valence bond-solid description of stripes, bond-order (CDW) and SDW order can be related, as shown in Fig.~\ref{fig:ScatGeom_Models}b, where spins align ferromagnetically when the bond amplitude is sufficiently high (AF otherwise).\cite{Sachdev03,Vojta09}

 We now consider how this local charge/AF correlation is influenced by different CDW orbital symmetries.
 For an $s'$ symmetry CDW, the local charge/AF order for bonds parallel and perpendicular to $\bm{Q}$ are modulated in-phase.
 This would naturally accommodate static SDW order consistent with observations in La-based cuprates (a commensurate, bond-centered $s'$-CDW+SDW order of this type is depicted in Fig.~\ref{fig:ScatGeom_Models}b).\cite{Tranquada95,Christensen07} In contrast, $d$ symmetry bond order would have local charge/AF order for bonds parallel and perpendicular to $\bm{Q}$ modulated out-of-phase with each other.
 Accordingly, a $d$ symmetry CDW may prohibit static SDW order that is commensurate with the CDW, or conversely static SDW order may prohibit $d$ symmetry CDW.
 This notion of a relation between CDW symmetry and static SDW order is consistent with existing theories.
 A recent study of CDW order in a three-orbital model that develops both spin and charge stripe order,\cite{Fischer14} reports a predominantly $s'$ symmetry CDW with a $d/s'$ proportion similar in magnitude to our findings in LBCO.
 In contrast, theories that have reported a $d$ symmetry CDW order have yet not exhibited both static SDW and CDW orders,\cite{Metlitski10,Sachdev13,Efetov13,Atkinson14,Yamakawa14} as found in La-based cuprates.